 However, some immune systems are not able to fight HPV.
 If the infection persists for many years, it can lead to cancer.

-More than 200 human papillomaviruses exist.
-Of those, 40 are easily spread through sexual contact, including vaginal, anal, or oral sex or finger-to-genital contact.
-Direct sexual contact of the skin and mucous membrane causes the virus to transfer from an infected person to his or her partner.
+More than 200 types of HPV exist.
+Of those, 40 types are easily spread through sexual contact, including vaginal, anal, or oral sex or finger-to-genital contact.
+Direct sexual contact of the skin and mucous membrane causes the virus to transfer from an infected person to a partner.

 An infected person can still pass HPV to other people even if the infected person’s immune system eventually clears the infection.
 The other person’s immune system may not be able to.
 People who do not have symptoms of HPV can spread HPV to another person and symptoms may develop in that person.

-The Centers for Disease Control (CDC) estimates that 80% of sexually active women and more than 90% of sexually active men will become infected with HPV– half with a high-risk type of HPV.
+The Centers for Disease Control and Prevention (CDC) estimates that 80% of sexually active women and more than 90% of sexually active men will become infected with HPV– half with a high-risk or cancer-causing type of HPV.
 About half of the population (both males and females) are currently infected with HPV (42.5% of females aged 14-59, 53.8% females aged 20-24, 52-69% of males aged 18-70).